paulmalherbe/Tartan/doc/QST.rst

 ..............
 If you are going to use the `General Ledger` you must perform the following procedures in order:

-+ Create the chart of accounts using `Masterfile Records`.
++ Create the chart of accounts using `File Maintenance -> Masterfile Records`.
-+ Create control accounts using `Control Accounts`.
-Select the `Populate` button to automatically populate a company's set of accounts.
+    + Select the `Populate` button to automatically populate a company's set of accounts.
++ Create control accounts using `File Maintenance -> Control Accounts`.
-+ Capture the account's opening balances using `Opening Balances`.
++ Capture account's opening balances using `Data Caspture -> Opening Balances`.
-+ Print a trial balance using `Trial Balance` and ensure that your accounts balance.
++ Print a trial balance using `Reporting -> Trial Balance` and ensure that your accounts balance.
 If not, recapture the incorrect ones.
-+ Capture the account's budgets using `Budgets` if required.
++ Capture budgets using `Data Capture -> Budgets`, if required.

 The General Ledger system is at this stage fully functional and you can capture postings, produce basic reports and do interrogations etc.